Iguanura: Description

 This taxon is composed of very small, undergrowth palms which may be solitary or clustering, rarely exceeding 4 m in height.
 Stilt roots form in some species and most lack a crownshaft.
-The leaves may be regularly or irregularly pinnate, with or without a notched apice, entire or segmented, all with toothed margins.
-Many produce new leaves of various colors which are unusually long-lasting, indeed, even the mature green leaves are especially persistent and will often become host to algae or various epiphytes over time.
+The leaves may be regularly or irregularly pinnate, with or without a notched apex, entire or segmented; all have toothed margins.
+Many produce new leaves of various colours which are unusually long-lasting; the mature green leaves are especially persistent and will often become host to algae or various epiphytes over time.

 The inflorescence usually emerges within the leaf crown but emerges below in those with rudimentary crownshafts.
-Branched or spicate, it contains male and female flowers, both with three sepals and three petals.
+It is branched or spicate, and contains male and female flowers, both with three sepals and three petals.
 Of the bees, wasps, ants and flies observed visiting the male flowers, only the ants were also consistent visitors to the female flowers.
-The fruit may be spherical or egg-shaped, bilobed, spindle-shaped, or flat and five-pointed.
-Colored green, white, brown, pink or red, the fruit carries one seed which usually takes the shape of the endocarp.
+The fruit may be spherical or egg-shaped, bilobed, spindle-shaped, or flat and five-pointed, and is green, white, brown, pink or red.
+The fruit carries one seed which usually takes the shape of the endocarp.